ThwCorbin/toms-site/src/posts/tags-scheme.md

 - page.fileSlug
 - page.outputPath
 - page.url
-- page.date (overrides default)
+- page.date
 - content (not page.templateContent)

 There is no page.data.
 Instead, we only use the data key from the front matter.
 For example, I can use the keys: title, description, or tags.

 11ty provides a way to [parse excerpts](https://www.11ty.io/docs/data-frontmatter/#advanced%3A-customize-front-matter-parsing 'How to parse excerpts from content') from _page content_, but this does not work for an _item's templateContent_.
 I wrote a filter for my .eleventy.js config file to create a clip from a post.
-In my post Markdown files, I add "<!END clip>" where I want my clip to end.
+In my post Markdown files, I add `<!END clip>` where I want my clip to end.
 Then I use `post.templateContent | clipPost | safe` in my template where I want my clip to display.

 ```javascript
 module.exports = function(eleventyConfig) {